DevsCube-Official/AETERNUM/README.md

 - Passive abilities and Key abilities do not use EN.
 - Your current amount of EN displayed when you hold the ability wheel.
 - A different icon will show depending on your current class.
 (Have fun seeing them in survival - or by ripping them from the resourcepack!)
+- **Eating Beetroot will generate 2 mana.** This can be disabled in the config.

 ![Archer's icons](https://cdn.modrinth.com/data/cached_images/7b0e863384a2393e29eb15dc0ad89d3003fd185a.png)
  This is just an example lol